osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 Step 5 – validate your data
 ---------------------------

-Before you can call your development process "done", you need to validate whether everything was created in PI Server, and your data successfully arrived into PI Data Archive.
+You should validate that the data was created successfully in PI Server, and that your data was stored successfully in PI Data Archive.
 This simple example creates one PI point and stores one value in it.

 To validate, open PI System Management Tools, navigate to Points/Point Builder, and search for your PI point.
-Its name should be as follows:
+The name of the PI point is as follows:

 ``name of OMF application that you registered with DCM.container1``

-Hover the mouse over the name and validate the PI point value and timestamp.
+Hover the mouse over the name and verify that it contains the PI point value and timestamp.
 For more information, see *PI System Management Tools user manual*.

 Step 6 – cleanup
 ----------------

-It is highly recommended that after you done with the development, you clean up development environment.
+It is highly recommended that you clean up development environment when finished coding.
-For this simple example, you need to perform two actions:
+Perform the following two actions for this simple example:

 1. Stop the relay process by navigating to \%ProgramData\%\\OSIsoft\\Tau\\ folder, and deleting the "Relay.ConnectorHost" folder.
 2. Delete your PI point from the PI Data Archive.
-You can use Point Builder to perform this action.
+You can use Point Builder to perform this task.